 More recently, in September 2013, Lasota collapsed in his home.
 His daughter, Sylvia French, was able to cushion his fall, call 9-1-1 and perform CPR.

-After a short stay at Edward Hospital, Lasota consulted with two specialists from what is now called the Edward-Elmhurst Health Cardiac Innovations & Structural Heart Center – Mark Goodwin, M.D., System Medical Director of the Center and an interventional cardiologist with Advocate Medical Group, and Bryan Foy, M.D., a cardiothoracic surgeon with Cardiac Surgery Associates.
+After a short stay at Edward Hospital, Lasota consulted with two specialists from what is now called the Edward-Elmhurst Health Cardiac Innovations & Structural Heart Center — Mark Goodwin, M.D., System Medical Director of the Center and an independent interventional cardiologist on the medical staffs of Edward and Elmhurst Hospitals, and Bryan Foy, M.D., an independent cardiothoracic surgeon and a member of Edward Hospital's medical staff.
 The Center uses complex, minimally invasive heart procedures to treat patients who have often been told that traditional surgery is too risky.

 After putting Lasota through a series of tests, Dr. Goodwin diagnosed Lasota as having severe aortic stenosis, a narrowing of the valve opening that leads from the body's main artery, the aorta.
 This makes it difficult for the heart to pump sufficient blood to the rest of the body.
 Valve replacement through open heart surgery is the treatment of choice, but some patients are considered too high risk for this invasive approach.